-- HIS 1173-World Civilization II.
-A continuation of HIS 1163 from the Age of Absolutism through a survey of Modern World Problems.
-Emphasis again placed, as appropriate, on all areas of the world.
+- HIS 1193-Honors World Civilization II.
+This course duplicates HIS 1173 in content and contains those special projects and activities in Honors courses.
+(Open through invitation only.)
 (3,3,0) - HIS 1613-Survey of Afro-American History.
 Survey of Afro-American History is an inquiry into the background and development of the Afro-American experience.
 The course is designed to acquaint the student with this experience by surveying several West African societies and tracing their involvement to the establishment of American slavery.
 Special emphasis is given to the Afro-American's role in the political, social, economic, cultural and intellectual development of American civilization.
 (3,3,0) - HIS 2213-American History I. This course is a survey of U.S. history from the period of discovery and exploration through Reconstruction.
 (3,3,0) - HIS 2223-American History II.
 This course is a survey of U.S. history from Reconstruction to the present.
-(3,3,0)
+(3,3,0) - HIS 2243-Honors American (U.S.) History I. Survey of political, economic, and social developments to 1877.
+Special projects and recitations required.
+(Open through invitation only.)
+(3,3,0) - HIS 2253-Honors American (U.S.) History II.
+Continued survey of political, economic, and social developments since 1877.
+Special projects and recitations required.
+(Open through invitation only) (3,3,0)